What Is The USMRC?

 - To ensure and enhance the quality of Math Recovery®-certified teachers, leaders and champions

-- To make research and knowledge of young students' mathematical thinking available to a wider audience through publications, presentations, seminars and events
+- To make research and knowledge of young students' mathematical thinking available to a wider audience through publications, presentations, seminars and courses

 For a full list of Membership Benefits and instructions on how to join Math Recovery®, please view our "Math Recovery® Memberships".